khanhnhan1512/RAG_LLM_DA/README.md

 This is the official repository for the paper "Query-Aware Temporal Knowledge Graph Reasoning with Multi-Source Knowledge Based Generation," which has been accepted and will be published in the **Lecture Notes in Artificial Intelligence** series by **Springer** at the [**ICCCI 2025** conference](https://iccci.pwr.edu.pl/2025/).
 It is published in the prestigious Springer series [Lecture Notes in Artificial Intelligence (LNAI)](https://link.springer.com/chapter/10.1007/978-3-032-09321-9_6).

-We have attached the official acceptance notification below as proof: [Paper Acceptance Notification](iccci2025.pdf)

 For a detailed explanation of our methodology, experiments, and results, please refer to our full paper: [Query-Aware Temporal Knowledge Graph Reasoning with Multi-Source Knowledge Based Generation](paper.pdf).

 ## Introduction